adithgeorge/Customer_App_Subscription_Prediction/README.md

 # Customer_App_Subscription_Prediction

-**Still working on this by improving the result, insights and further deployment.**
+**Still working on this by improving the result, insights and further deployment.
+Do read this file and check the conclusion to get an  accurate idea on my project and what are its limitations.**

 ## Introduction